mateusblm/validate-cpf/README.md

-# ValidateCPF
+# ValidateCPF - Python
-# A simple system about validation of CPF using python!
+# Wanna validate a CPF?
+This script will do it fast and easy for you!